-Session will be designed to allow for interaction and shared reflection.
+The session will be designed to allow for interaction and shared reflection.
 We welcome formats that are not purely linear presentations - for example, short inputs combined with discussion, practice-based elements, or small experimental components.
 At the same time, proposals should be grounded in solid scholarly work.

-2 Preaching Futures: Homiletics, Ecology, and the Climate Crisis
+2 Preaching Futures: Homiletics, Ecology, and the Climate Crisis ecological questions into a constructive conversation: practical, reflective, and attentive to lived experience.

 For next year's AAR theme Futures, we invite contributions that explore how preaching is shaped by ecological change, climate crisis, and the search for responsible and hopeful ways of speaking in uncertain times.
-The session aims to bring homiletics and ecological questions into a constructive conversation: practical, reflective, and attentive to lived experience.
+The session aims to bring homiletics and